translate/pootle/docs/features/translation_memory.rst

 .. versionchanged:: 2.5

 Pootle provides suggested translations to the current string.
-Translator can use these suggestions for the translation.
+Translator can use these suggestions as their translation or to aid their translation.

 Suggestions are based on previous translations of similar strings.
 These Translation Memory (TM) matches mean that you can speed up your translation and